2015-2016 Satisfactory Academic Progress Policy

 Financial Aid Warning Status

 Satisfactory Academic Progress as defined in this policy will be evaluated at the time of initial awarding and at the conclusion of each term.
 A student who has failed to meet one or more of the standards outlined above will be placed on financial aid Warning Status for one term.
-During the first thirty days of the warning status term, the student is required to meet the following two stipulations: 1) meet with his or her academic advisor and 2) complete 8 out of 10 SALT modules at www.saltmoney.org.
+During the Warning term, the student is required to meet with his or her academic advisor and complete and submit an education plan to the Office of Financial Aid by the end of the semester.
 If the student fails to meet the standards of Satifsfactory Academic Progress and/or fails to meet the stipulations at the end of the warning term, the student will lose eligibility for aid and be placed on Cancellation Status.
-Students who exceed their maximum timeframe are not eligible for the warning period.
+Students who exceed their maximum time frame are not eligible for the warning period.

 Financial Aid Cancellation Status